tc39/proposal-temporal/docs/calendar.md

 ### Temporal.Calendar.**from**(_thing_: any) : Temporal.Calendar

 **Parameters:**
-- `thing`: A `Temporal.Calendar` object or a value from which to create a `Temporal.Calendar`.
+- `thing`: A calendar object, a Temporal object that carries a calendar, or a value from which to create a `Temporal.Calendar`.

-**Returns:** a new `Temporal.Calendar` object.
+**Returns:** a calendar object.

 This static method creates a new calendar from another value.
-If the value is another `Temporal.Calendar` object, a new object representing the same calendar is returned.
+If the value is another `Temporal.Calendar` object, or object implementing the calendar protocol, the same object is returned.
+If the value is another Temporal object that carries a calendar or an object with a `calendar` property, such as a `Temporal.ZonedDateTime`, the object's calendar is returned.

 Any other value is converted to a string, which is expected to be either:
 - a string that is accepted by `new Temporal.Calendar()`; or